tuanio/deepspeech-ctc/README.md

 ## Introduction

 Deep Speech model is one of the ASR that got the SOTA in Speech Recognition domain.
-In this respository, I use Deep Speech with Vivos Vietnamese Dataset.
+In this respository, I use Deep Speech with Vivos Dataset and Vin BigData VLSP 2020 Dataset.

 ## How to use this respository